SnoozeTime/snoozetime.github.io/_posts/2018-11-14-ethereum-vm-2.markdown

 ```

 ### Additions
-As mentionned above, an addition implemented with a stack can be with the following operations:
+As mentioned above, an addition implemented with a stack can be with the following operations:
 - PUSH left operand
 - PUSH right operand
 - POP 2 items from stack and add them